ggcarrots/django-carrots/source/python_quickstart.rst

 Summary
 =======

 In this chapter we learned basics of Python syntax.
-We know how to print integers, floating-point numbers, strings and tuples.
+We discovered how to print integers, floating-point numbers, strings and tuples.

-We have learnt the function :func:`print`, that prints information for the user and the function :func:`input`, which reads it.
+We learnt the function :func:`print`, that prints information for the user and the function :func:`input`, which reads it.

-We also know that indentations can be important, especially when we want to use the instruction :keyword:`if` (also in connection with :keyword:`else` and :keyword:`elif`).
+We also know now that indentations can be important, especially when we want to use the instruction :keyword:`if` (also in connection with :keyword:`else` and :keyword:`elif`).

-We can create a file with a program and run it.
+We successfully created a program stored in a file and ran it.
 Our program asks the user to answer a few simple questions, performs calculations and presents results in the form which is useful for the user.